uk medical work experienceLondon, UK

 Today our students are split into smaller groups to take part in mock Multiple Mini Interviews (MMIs).
 Students rotate around numerous interview stations designed to closely replicate the real thing.
 Each student receives feedback from our experienced interviewers.

-After they have completed their mock MMIs students have the afternoon off to explore London with their new friends, before returning to our accommodation in time for dinner and a game of cards or
+After they have completed their mock MMIs students have the afternoon off to explore London with their new friends, before returning to our accommodation in time for dinner and a game of cards or a board game before bed!

 Its the last day in the hospital today, so it is time for students to face complex cases and put into action everything that they have learnt!
 The morning starts with a Cardiac Arrest lesson and then students head back into the simulation suite.